Piyumal78/Piyumal78/README.md

 - 🏅 Participated in university exhibitions & tech showcases
 - 👨‍💻 Active contributor to multiple team projects
 - 🗣 Delivered presentations on Agile, IoT systems, and design
-- 🎓 Completed training in computer hardware and networking

 ---